jritsema/freeboard-react-buildtool/readme.md

 **Usage**

-Install tool as a dev dependency in your react widget project folder (see [freeboard-widget-react-template](http://foo))...
+Install tool as a dev dependency in your react widget project folder (see [freeboard-widget-react-template](https://github.com/jritsema/freeboard-react-widget))...

-`npm install --save-dev freeboard-react-buildtool`
+`$ npm install --save-dev freeboard-react-buildtool`

 Then you can create an npm script to auto-update your dashboard.json with something like...

-`cat dashboard.json | freeboard-react-buildtool > temp && cp temp dashboard.json && rm temp`
+`$ cat dashboard.json | freeboard-react-buildtool > temp && cp temp dashboard.json && rm temp`